MichaelCurrin/twitterverse/docs/usage.md

 The focus of this area of this application is to identify the most influencial accounts on Twitter and to store data on Profiles and some of their Tweets.
 This data can be built up as historical data which can be filtered and visualised based on a requirement.
 Note that while search data has a limited 7-day window, it is possible to do a sequence of API requests to retrieve  Tweets for a single user going back a few years.

-### 1. Create screen names list
+### 1. Create screen names in text files

+If you prefer to compile a list of handles using the command-line instead, skip to step 2.

-Scrape popular Twitter account screen names from socialblade.com and add text files with appropriate names.
+Scrape popular Twitter account screen names from [socialblade.com](https://socialblade.com) and add text files with appropriate names.
 This process takes a few seconds.
 It is described here as a manual process to be run once-off or occasionally, though it could be automated.

 The source site has static HTML with the top screen names across four categories, allowing a view either top 10 or top 100.
 Note that some categories like most tweets include Twitter accounts which are tests (they have test in the same) or bots (they offer a service to send Tweets to use on request of on schedule).

+There will be some overlap in Twitter profiles appearing across the 4 lists, so even if you lookup four lists of 100 you will probably get slightly less than 400 unique profiles stored in your Profile table.

 ```bash
 $ ./utils/influencerScraper.py --help